aroycenirangeorge/TiraLeet/README.md

 ---

 ## 📌 Note
-This repository is continuously updated as I solve more problems on LeetCode.
+- This repository is continuously updated as I solve more problems on LeetCode.
-* problems needs to be corrected and simplified.
+- Starred(*) problems needs to be corrected and simplified.